 So what’s the magic formula?
 What’s an effective schedule?

-It’s impossible to definitively answer that, mostly because all boards are different, but as a general rule, we’d recommend no more than one to two pieces a week, and we can help you schedule it using the Campaign of Interactions®.
+It’s impossible to definitively answer that, mostly because all boards are different, but as a general rule, we’d recommend no more than one to two pieces a week, and we can help you schedule it using our Longitudinal Expert Engagement Plan™ process.

 This gives your members time to consider the advice they send back, which is the whole point.